 As surfers we are innately aware of the pristine beauty of our ocean environments, however humankind’s reliance on plastic is becoming a catastrophic problem and thus we need to stop our consumption of single use plastic in particular and refrain, reduce and reuse such materials.

-All of our board shorts are made from 100% recycled polyester, something we are very proud of.
+All of our board shorts, bikini's and rash vests are made from 100% recycled polyester, something we are very proud of.
 Each board short contains 8 post-consumer plastic bottles which would normally find its way into landfill or into our ocean environments.
 Unlike polyester, recycled polyester uses PET as the raw material.
 This is the same clear material that is used in plastic water and soft drink bottles etc.

 This process of converting PET into recycled polyester requires 35-53% less energy than virgin polyester.
 Using more recycled polyester reduces our reliance on petroleum and using such PET plastic from drink bottles reduces landfill and ocean waste which means less soil contamination, air and water pollution.